-An elderly client with/My recently deceased dad had heart disease and underlying health issues.
-He/dad frequently suffered back pain but during our consultation pointed to the kidney area when asked to pinpoint the pain.
+My lovely dad had heart disease and underlying health issues in the latter stages of his life.
+He frequently suffered backache but pointed to the kidney area when asked to pinpoint the pain.

-I immediately set to work on the kidney reflexes on the feet where I felt “grains of sand” under the skin.
-Gently massaging the kidney reflex with my thumb, I stroked down towards the bladder and urethra reflexes.
+I set to work on the kidney reflexes on both feet where I felt “grains of sand” under the skin.
+Gently massaging the kidney reflex with my thumb, I stroked down the ureter towards the bladder reflex.

-The client did not experience any pain during the treatment.
-The following day the client passed dark granules in his urine and reported the pain was relieved.
+No pain was experienced during the treatment.
+The following day dark granules were passed in his urine and he reported the pain was relieved.

 A female client in her late fifties was suffering significant trauma that had temporarily robbed her of her peace of mind.
 She was getting two hours sleep every other night when she came to see me.